 Medications: Parkinson’s medications can have numerous side effects and can affect a person in a variety of ways.
 Some medications may cause hallucinations or nightmares, for instance.
 Make sure your care recipient’s doctor informs you about all the possible side effects of medications so you know what to expect.

 We invite you to learn more about Live Well at Home by Eskaton to discover how respite care can result in a better quality of life for both your loved one dealing with Parkinson’s disease in older age and the family members who care for him or her.
 By allowing our professional in home caregivers to assist with some of the more mundane elements of caregiving, it allows loved ones to spend more quality time together.
-Contact us at 916-459-3220 for expert in-home senior care and allow us to develop a plan of care that covers all of your loved one’s individual needs.
+Contact us at 916-459-3220 for expert home care in San Mateo and surrounding areas and allow us to develop a plan of care that covers all of your loved one’s individual needs.